netz98/n98-magerun/readme.rst

     filename        Dump filename

 Options:
-    --add-time      Adds time to filename
-    --only-command  Print only mysqldump command.
-Do not execute --stdout        Dump to stdout
+     --add-time               Adds time to filename (only if filename was not provided) --only-command           Print only mysqldump command.
+Do not execute --print-only-filename    Execute and prints not output expected the dump filename --no-single-transaction  Do not use single-transaction (not recommended, this is blocking) --stdout                 Dump to stdout
-    --strip         Tables to strip (dump only structure of those tables)
+     --strip                  Tables to strip (dump only structure of those tables) --force (-f)             Do not prompt if all options are defined

 .. code-block:: sh